angeloashmore/slice-library-starter-next/README.md

 # <a href="https://www.slicemachine.dev/"><img src=".github/slicemachine-logo.svg" alt="Slice Machine from Prismic" width="64" /></a><br/>slice-library-starter-next

-The quickest way to build a Slice Library for [Slice Machine](https://www.slicemachine.dev/) websites with [Next.js](https://nextjs.org/).
+The quickest way to build a Slice Library for [Slice Machine](https://www.slicemachine.dev/) websites using [Next.js](https://nextjs.org/).

 > 📮 [**Submit your Slice Library to the Showcase**][submit-showcase]<br/>
 > The easiest way to show off your Slice Library.